prust/glasstack/README.md

 * remove libraries they don't want (by not including the DLL? or not setting compile macro flags?)
 * add alternative libraries (alternative GUI, DB, etc) by dropping in a C library and writing duktape bindings
 * update libraries by dropping in an updated version of the dynamic library (to patch bugs and security vulnerabilities)

+## Acknowledgments

+* glasstack logo ("stack") by Leyla Jacqueline from the Noun Project